Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 It consists of three main components:

 - **Story** - a class, that groups together a list of chapters.
-- **Chapter** - a part of the Story.
-It represents a specific widget we want to display within the storybook.
+- **Chapter** - a class, that represents a specific widget we want to display within the storybook.
-- **Chapter Options** - at the end a list of inputs that control a visual view of the particular chapter (i.e. widget).
+- **Chapter Options** - a class, that holds a collection of properties, that UI widgets can use to build an [editing panel](#editing-panel) with a list of inputs to change the widget's appearance.

 Consider the following diagram, that describes the relation between the described parts:

 ![Metrics Storybook Architecture Components Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/metrics_storybook_design/metrics/web/docs/features/storybook/diagrams/metrics_storybook_architecture_components_diagram.puml)

-The `Metrics Storybook` imports widgets from the [Metrics Widgets](#metrics-widgets) package to display them within the storybook.

 At this time, we want to show only Metrics specific widgets.